SatoshiPortal/boltz-rust/README.md

 In case of `reverse swaps`; In the happy case, the client (us) will ALWAYS be required to build and spend from the script to claim onchain funds.
 We would be the `receiver` ; and the solution we have to create to the reverse swap is the `preimage` of a hash and a `signature` from our key.

 For the most parts, normal swaps only requires interaction with the boltz.exchange api, making it quite straight forward.
-In case of a dispute and we need to claim back funds, we will need to build the script and spend it.
+In case of a dispute and we need to claim back funds from the onchain script we funded, for which, we will need to build the script and spend it (refund tx).

 For the sake of unifying the implementation challenge, we will look at the standard procedure when doing a `reverse swap` happy case.